App version: 0.1.0

 What Are Some Credit Card Requirements?

 To get approval for a new credit card, you’ll have to meet certain eligibility requirements for applying for a credit card.
 Some are standard to every application, while others may vary depending on the lender.
-Here are some of the basic credit card requirements if you’re applying for the first time.
+Here are some of the basic credit card requirements.

 Age Requirements for a Credit Card